-4 "Section 5.
-The Illinois Public Aid Code is amended by

-5 changing Section 5-30 as follows:

-6 (305 ILCS 5/5-30)
+- Section 5.
+The Illinois Public Aid Code is amended by changing Section 5-30 as follows: - 6 (305 ILCS 5/5-30) - 7 Sec.

-7 Sec.
 5-30.
-Care coordination.

-8 (a) At least 50% of recipients eligible for comprehensive

-9 medical benefits in all medical assistance programs or other including the Children's Health Insurance Program Act and the care coordination program by no later than January 1, 2015.
-For

-10 health benefit programs administered by the Department,

-12 Covering ALL KIDS Health Insurance Act, shall be enrolled in a

-14 purposes of this Section, "coordinated care" or "care

-15 coordination" means delivery systems where recipients will contract in integrated delivery systems that are responsible for providing or arranging the majority of care, including primary care physician services, referrals from primary care physicians, diagnostic and treatment services, behavioral health services, in-patient and outpatient hospital services, dental services, and rehabilitation and long-term care services.
-The Department shall designate or contract for such integrated delivery systems (i) to ensure enrollees have a choice of systems and of primary care providers within such systems; (ii) to ensure that enrollees receive quality care in a culturally and linguistically appropriate manner; and (iii) to ensure that coordinated care programs meet the diverse needs of enrollees with developmental, mental health, physical, and age-related disabilities.
+Care coordination. - (a) At least 50% of recipients eligible for comprehensive 8 9 medical benefits in all medical assistance programs or other health benefit programs administered by the Department, 10 11 including the Children's Health Insurance Program Act and the Covering ALL KIDS Health Insurance Act, shall be enrolled in a 12 13 care coordination program by no later than January 1, 2015.
+For 14 this Section, "coordinated care" or "care purposes of coordination" means delivery systems where recipients will 15 16 receive their care from providers who participate under contract in integrated delivery systems that are responsible 17 for providing or arranging the majority of care, including 18 19 primary care physician services, referrals from primary care 20 physicians, diagnostic and treatment services, behavioral 21 health services, in-patient and outpatient hospital services, 22 dental services, and rehabilitation and long-term care services.
+The Department shall designate or contract for such 23 integrated delivery systems (i) to ensure enrollees have a choice of systems and of primary care providers within such systems; (ii) to ensure that enrollees receive quality care in a culturally and linguistically appropriate manner; and (iii) to ensure that coordinated care programs meet the diverse needs of enrollees with developmental, mental health, physical, and age-related disabilities.